 Further contributing to this simplistic mythology were members of the middle class, health officials, and media commentators who often alienated and animalized the image of Chinese immigrants.
 Just as the US media constructed the image of Filipino savagery through powerful rhetoric, language was key to this violent system of discrimination.
 Chinese immigrants were referred to as “cattle,” “hogs,” “sick animals” and “opium smoking pig[s].”
 According to Shah, these phrases functioned to “amplif[y] the danger of Oriental ‘barbarism’ in the midst of the civilized…white Americans.”
 The official health report on Chinatown cited white travelogue writers and visitors who created sensationalized narratives of Chinatown filth.
 The state’s affirmation of this animalized rhetoric fed what Shah calls “a perception not only of Chinese immigrant’s inferiority but also of their inhumanity.”
 This idea that Chinese immigrants are alien and barbaric was passed around in varied forms of media which “both established ‘knowledge’ of the Chinese race and aided in the making and remaking of Chinatown.”
 As a result, Chinatown was seen as an alien, dangerous, and exclusive part of the city that could never integrate –– thus justifying city surveillance, control, and constant health inspection.

-These simplistic mythologies also applied to Black women migrants.
+These simplistic mythologies also applied to Black migrant women.
 Carby notably points out the misconception that Black migrants were “rural,” and “without the necessary industrial skills, untutored in the ways of the city, ‘green’ and ignorant,” even though Black people as a whole were becoming increasingly urbanized even before they left for Northern cities.
 Simply viewing all Black people as rural produced the perception that they were collectively naïve and easily exploitable in urban areas.
 The perception of Black women combined sexual politics into this notion, causing them to be “regarded as easily victimized subjects who quickly succumbed to the forces of vice and degradation.”
 Kellor recognized that Black women often turned to prostitution because of sketchy career agencies, but believed that these women lacked “any moral fiber or will of their own that can be mobilized in the defense of their own interests.”
 Black women are seen as the root cause of the “problem.”
 Urban communities, especially middle class ones, panicked over the dangerous situations that Black women could fall into and the “filthy” environment that Chinese immigrants lived in.
 Simplistic mythologies allowed intellectuals to pathologize Black women and Chinese immigrant behavior, which implied the need for corrective measures, which in turn justified institutional control and surveillance over them.

 The middle class ideal of appropriate behavior became the pinnacle of normalcy used to justify state control over these populations’ perceived deviances.
 Black migrant women and Chinese immigrants were seen as alien, inhuman, and in conflict with middle class moral standards.
 San Francisco’s government held the living style of white people as the norm, and thus rendered all Chinese living styles as deviant.
 Compared to the white American middle class standard, Chinatown bedrooms were “crowded,” the Chinese immigrant population was “excessive,” and air ventilation was absolutely absent.
 These conditions were deemed alarming as they violated the health standard set forth in the “Miasma theory of disease” mentioned by Shah, a theory cited frequently by US health officials.
 Specifically, he describes the theory’s premise that “festering waste would breed disease in enclosed rooms, and natural ventilation could air out rooms with windows.”